-The Indianapolis Airport Authority (“IAA”), in consultation with the Arts Council of Indianapolis, invites artists and other artistic content providers / display authors to submit proposals for temporary (4-6 months) installations in the exhibition cases inside H. Weir Cook Memorial Terminal at Indianapolis International Airport (IND).
-This solicitation is for exhibitions to occur in late 2021/early 2022.
+The Indianapolis Airport Authority (IAA), in consultation with the Indy Arts Council, invites artists and other artistic content providers / display authors to submit proposals for temporary installations (4 months) in the exhibition cases inside Colonel H. Weir Cook Memorial Terminal at Indianapolis International Airport (IND)(see 1 below).
 All installations must be durable, low-maintenance and suitable in form, material and content for a mixed-ages audience that will include young children.
-Preference will be given to Indiana artists and to displays that engage and reflect the diverse culture and environment of Central Indiana.
+Preference will be given to Indiana artists (see 2 below) and to displays that engage and reflect the diverse culture and environment of Central Indiana.

 For the purposes of this document, “display author” refers to the individual who is developing and remains responsible for the display during the planning, on-view, and removal periods.
 This individual may or may not be the exhibiting artist.

 1. The policies and process outlined in this document are to be used for non-video proposals for interior spaces only.
-Please contact Julia Moore BEFORE you begin your proposal process if your project is a pre-curated traveling exhibition with a rental fee, a multi-artist project for which you are serving as curator, or if your project requires more than one year’s worth of development time and/or an extensive or long-term funding commitment from the IAA.
+Please contact the Arts Council BEFORE you begin your proposal process if your project is a pre-curated traveling exhibition with a rental fee, or if your project requires more than one year’s worth of development time and/or an extensive or long-term funding commitment from the IAA.
 Different processes and policies are used to solicit, review, schedule, and operate such projects.

 Proposals are considered on a rolling basis.
-Proposals should be submitted a minimum of six months prior to the start of the desired exhibition or display period; however, a period of one year prior is preferred, as the schedule is booked out at least six months to a year in advance.
+Send proposals a minimum of six months prior to the start of the desired exhibition or display period; however, a period of one year prior is preferred, as the schedule is booked out at least six months to a year in advance.

-Display period: Displays may be on view a minimum of six weeks and a maximum of six months.
+Display period: Displays may be scheduled for a minimum of six weeks and a maximum of six months.
 The ideal display period is four months.
 KIND Gallery exhibitions are scheduled for six-month displays.

-Display conditions: Closed display cases provided by the IAA are well-lit and securely locked, but are not climate- , dust- or UV-controlled.
+Display conditions: Closed display cases provided by the IAA are well-lit and securely locked, but are not climate- , dust- , or UV-controlled.
 The KIND Gallery display walls are protected, but are not locked or climate- , dust- , or UV-controlled.
-Please keep this in mind when determining display contents, as the IAA will not be responsible for any damages or claims in connection to damages.
+Please keep this in mind when determining display contents, as the IAA will not be responsible for any damages to the artwork or claims in connection to damages.